 Perhaps, a few new points of view popped up during these wanderings, and I hope they will be useful.

-The present eight edition of this work (February 8th, 2022) comes after a seventh edition (March, 5th, 2020), a sixth edition (June 21st, 2017), a fifth edition (March 8th, 2016), a fourth edition (January 1st, 2014), a third edition (February 26th, 2013), a second edition (March 29th, 2012) and a first edition (September 19th, 2011).
+The present ninth edition of this work (February 6th, 2024), comes after an eighth edition (February 8th, 2022), a seventh edition (March, 5th, 2020), a sixth edition (June 21st, 2017), a fifth edition (March 8th, 2016), a fourth edition (January 1st, 2014), a third edition (February 26th, 2013), a second edition (March 29th, 2012) and a first edition (September 19th, 2011).

 Note on downloads: Many documents can be downloaded via the links provided in the xls table.
 However, as this work is continuously updated, some links may change in time.
 Should you encounter a message like “Page Not Found”, please try again with the latest updated database.